-Draft contracts will then be exchanged by your solicitors and queries relating to the searches and anything raised by you or the lenders surveyor sent to the vendor for response.
+Draft contracts will then be exchanged by your solicitors and queries relating to the searches and anything raised by you or the lender's surveyor sent to the vendor for a response.

 Queries are often a source of delays, make sure to stay in touch with your solicitor during the queries to see what has been raised and seek guidance on what solutions might be applicable where there are issues.
 Often seemingly serious problems (like a lack of planning permission) may be less severe than imagined.

 Once all queries have been suitably addressed, the solicitors will move towards the exchange of contracts.
 You will need to pay your deposit if applicable (usually 5-10% of the purchase price) at this time and it is generally non-refundable.